 The Confirm Wi-Fi Settings window will display your wireless settings.
+Write the information down, so you can configure your Wi-Fi devices correctly.
 Click Next to continue.

 The Saving Settings window will appear.
 Wait while the router is checking Internet connectivity.